nvfp/now-i-can-sleep/README.md

 ## Troubleshoot

-- To report bugs or ask questions, you can open an issue or submit a pull request.
+- To report bugs or ask questions, please open an issue or submit a pull request.

 ## License